Foruck/Awesome-Human-Motion/README.md

     <li><b>(ArXiv 2024)</b> <a href="https://lhchen.top/MotionLLM/">MotionLLM</a>: Understanding Human Behaviors from Human Motions and Videos, Chen et al.</li>
     <li><b>(CVPR 2024)</b> <a href="https://yfeng95.github.io/ChatPose/">ChatPose</a>: Chatting about 3D Human Pose, Feng et al.</li>
 </ul></details>

+---
+# Contributor
+This paper list is mainly contributed by <a href="https://foruck.github.io/">Xinpeng Liu</a> and <a href="https://github.com/Daydreamer-f">Yusu Fang</a>, feel free to contact us if you have any questions or suggestions!